TPLO Surgery Summary

 Caring for a dog after TPLO surgery

 It is important for patients to avoid any vigorous activity until the bone can be confirmed (usually with X-ray) to be healed, which is usually around eight-weeks after surgery.
 This means that running and jumping must be avoided.
-However, a program of controlled walking will be in acceptable.
+However, a program of controlled walking will be acceptable.
 The type of management required to control activity varies between patients and their home environments, with some dogs requiring crate or cage confinement while others can move sensibly about the house.

 We advise a course of rehabilitation therapy after surgery because, just like in humans, physiotherapy increases the speed of recovery and provides the best chance for great post-operative function.
 Every patient receiving orthopaedic surgery (such as TPLO surgery) at SASH will receive rehab therapy at the Sports Medicine & Rehabilitation department as part of their post-operative recovery phase before discharge from hospital.
 We also recommend continuing rehab as an out-patient once your dog has been discharged.